 These days I am in Utrecht, the Netherlands, enrolled as a Masters student at the University of the Arts (HKU).
 A collaboration of logistics malfunctions and too much perpetual motion has stymied my attention to this venue…however it is still where I think out loud from time to time, and conduct experiments.

-Just lost an hour of my life–
+Just lost an hour of life–

-The leather-apron-clad girl climbs
+A leather-apron-clad girl climbs

-a ladder and moves the hands of the clock forward
+and moves the hands of the clock

-as I watch helplessly from a table,
+I watch helplessly

 Or did I use it well, somewhere along the way